-Most boat insurance policies will cover the cost of replacing the boat and the other equipment used for operation, including the motor, GPS systems, and sails.
+Well, most boat insurance policies will cover the cost of replacing the boat and the other equipment used for operation, including the motor, GPS systems, and sails.
+Depending on the coverage you choose, boat insurance can cover you from events such as:

 Collision Damage Protection: Includes the cost of repairing or replacing your boat.
 An extension called Debris Removal Coverage can also be added on to cover the cost of cleaning up the wreckage.